contsili/meg-pipeline/docs/source/9-dashboard/3-documentation-dashboards.rst

 *Overview*

 The dashboard is generated from empty room data hosted on the NYU-BOX storage drive.
 The scripts for generating the dashboard are located under `docs/source/9-dashboard/dashboard-generating-scripts`.
 This guide explains how to download empty room data from the NYU-BOX storage using Python scripts.
 It covers setting up the Box SDK, authenticating using JWT, accessing folder data, and downloading `.con` files.
 It also includes information on processing these downloaded files.

-- `box_script.py` connects to NYU-BOX and downloads empty room data to the build server.
+- `box_script.py` connects to NYU-BOX using the *BOX-SDK* and downloads empty room data to the build server (Read The Docs).
 It uses private keys, which can be provided as an `.env` file on your machine or set as environment variables in your build.
 This step will vary depending on your setup, so it's important to include error handling.

-This process is done by a Python script that authenticates on BOX-DATA, downloads all the '.con' files that exists inside the empty-room while also getting the date they were last modified.
+An NYU Box app has been approved with the permissions required to access and download the files, the secrets are generated from the approved app.

 *Installation*